YStrauch/swagger-object-validator/README.md

 - TypeScript support

 # Quick start

+*Please ensure that the swagger spec itself is valid to prevent unexpected errors, this module does not verify the spec itself.*

 Let's assume you got a pet from your pet store and want to validate it.

 ## Using TypeScript